microcks/microcks.io/content/documentation/explanations/monitoring.md

 * `/actuator/prometheus` path for the main webapp component,
 * `/q/metrics` path for async-minion component

-From those endpoints, you will be able to collect resource consumption or perfromance metrics such as: JVM memory used, JVM thread pools, HTTP endpoints performance, Database queries performance and so on.
+From those endpoints, you will be able to collect resource consumption or performance metrics such as: JVM memory used, JVM thread pools, HTTP endpoints performance, Database queries performance and so on.

 ## OpenTelemetry support